Ferries Sorrento

 Best time to book

-If you are traveling during a less busy season, such as spring or autumn, you may find more seats available and slightly lower prices.
+If you are traveling during the spring or autumn, you can generally afford to book your tickets closer to your departure date.
 However, even in the off-season, it is always best to book a few days or even weeks in advance.

 Ferry companies often launch last-minute offers, especially for weekday trips, which you can take advantage of if you book closer to your travel date.